 Most likely, this document will not change during the course.
-However, if this document is updated, an announcement will be made on the course web page.
-New rules will apply to any assignment that is published after the update to this document appears.
-See Section 5 for a list of updates (if any).
+However, if this document is updated, an announcement will be made on the course web page and in lecture.
+Rules added or changed whill apply to any assignment that is published after the update to this document appears.
+See Section 6 for a list of updates (if any).

-5. REVISION HISTORY OF THIS DOCUMENT
+6. REVISION HISTORY OF THIS DOCUMENT

-• 2021-01-08 Initial publication
+• 2022-01-09 Initial publication